springernature/vpat/nature.md

 <td>Supports</td>
 <td>No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product.
 <br><br>
-Third-party content (e.g. advertising, customer services widgets) may inject elements that fail to meet this criterion.
+Third-party content (e.g. advertising) may inject elements that fail to meet this criterion.
 When we become aware of deficiencies, we immediately take steps to request repairs from third-party vendors.
 </td>
 </tr>
 <tr id="content-on-hover-or-focus" valign="top">